Alabama seeing rise in COVID-19 cases, hospitalizations

-The seven-day rolling average of daily new cases in Alabama tripled over the last two weeks to reach 1,747 new cases per day on Dec.
-26, according to researchers at Johns Hopkins University.
+The seven-day rolling average of daily new cases in Alabama has nearly tripled over the past two weeks, rising from 540 new cases per day on Dec.
+11 to 1,586 new cases per day on Dec.
+25, according to researchers at Johns Hopkins University.

 There were 528 COVID-19 patients in state hospitals on Monday.
 That is up by nearly 200 over the last two weeks, but lower than during the previous two pandemic peaks, when there were as many as 3,000 COVID-19 patients in state hospitals, and the state was seeing more than 4,000 new cases reported each day.

 Dr. Wes Stubblefield, a district medical officer with the Alabama Department of Public Health, said there is currently “high community spread across the state.”
 He said the presumption is the omicron variant is beginning to make its way through the state.
 State health officials on Dec.
 16 said Alabama had confirmed its first case of the swift-moving omicron variant of the coronavirus.

 “Almost all the counties in the state are in the high range,” Stubblefield said.

 Stubblefield urged people to take precautionary measures such as wearing masks in public places and getting vaccinated.

 “If you are eligible for a booster get a booster.
 If you haven’t had a shot yet, get a shot,” he said.

 Dr. Jeanne Marrazzo, director of infectious diseases at the University of Alabama at Birmingham, last week said places with low vaccination rates will be faced with “crushing demand on the health care system” as omicron spreads, even if it isn’t as deadly as earlier versions of the virus.